luizgoes10/popular_series_app/README.md

-# To view the project, go to branch development.

 # Startup instructions.
 This app shows all the most popular series, by poll and those that are on the air.